top of page

 Each tie carries its share; popped ties cascade load

-Uniform load around welded perimeter – scaffold carries full design pressure
+Uniform load around welded perimeter – the scaffold frame carries the full design pressure when properly engineered

 Do You Get Less Wind Load with Shrink‑Wrap?